kodedevel/CMPlugin/README.md

 - You can delete them all by one command too :)

 **Separated project and configuration files**
-- Your project will be your web contents directory which is not your root directory this makes your workspace tidy and it reduces your files in your workspace (By separating gradle and your main Workspace).
+- Your project will be your web contents directory which shall not be your root directory this will make your workspace separated from your root project.
+(You don't need to push files behind your workspace to GitHub).

 **Support Some Git Features**
 - by automation feature you can clone your static contents repository add remote and then pull to sync your project just by one command!